Financial assistance options while on unpaid maternity leave require creativity, an open mind, timely action, and a lucky work location.

 - Actively seeking new employment

-You might qualify for unemployment after maternity leave if you lost your job for a “good cause reason,” as your state defines it.
+You might qualify for unemployment after maternity leave if you lost your job for a “good cause reason,” as your state defines.
 Each state expresses this term differently but could include one of the following.

 - Disability of the employee